SheepTester/longer-tweets/_drafts/sat.md

   - these arguments are not contradictory
   - propose caaspp
 - justify caaspp: break the STTF arguments into three parts:
-  - low stakes: problems that only arise when the exam is high stakes (eg easy to cheat, systemic disadvantages, intended to be measured in aggregate)
+  - low stakes: problems that only arise when the exam is high stakes (eg easy to cheat, intended to be measured in aggregate)
-  - addressable: problems that are still relevant, but can be addressed (eg family emergencies)
+  - addressable: problems that are still relevant, but can be addressed (eg family emergencies, out of state, systemic disadvantages (where i can briefly begin how admissions work here))
   - valid concerns: eg that smarter balanced is reused across states and federally funded by Obama, so it may be hard to change
+- proposal: reclarify my proposed solution (how it should be factored into admissions, and how to handle OOS) as closing

 misc thoughts: